SunXQlab/scMLnet/README.md

 A demonstration of using scMLnet to construct the multi-layer signaling network between B cells and Secretory cells from scRNA-Seq data of COVID-19 patients BALF can be found at following vignette.
 The expression matrix and annotation of clstuers can be found in the  /data folder and the prior information about interactions in the /database folder.

-* Vignette: Tutorial of scMLnet
+* Vignette: <a href="https://htmlpreview.github.io/?https://github.com/YUZIXD/scMLnet/blob/master/vignettes/Tutorial_of_scMLnet.html" target="_blank">Tutorial of scMLnet</a>